Role of the General Assembly

 Secretary-General Ban Ki-moon addresses the opening of the general debate.

-Sixty-seventh session of the General Assembly
+Sixty-eighth session of the General Assembly

 While not normally directly involved in political decisions on establishing or terminating UN Peacekeeping operations, the General Assembly does play a key role in peacekeeping financing.